-The Houston Bunny Buddies can assist you in locating a Texas rabbit that needs a second chance.
+Bunny Buddies can assist you in locating a Texas rabbit that needs a second chance.
 As a private rescue organization, we have constant access to rabbits in need of homes.

-Please contact us for house rabbit information, resources and adoption assistance in the greater Houston area.
-Call our Bunny HopLine at (713) 822-8256 or visit us through the World Wide Web at http://www.bunnybuddies.org/ (with links to the House Rabbit Society Homepage).
+Please contact us for house rabbit information, resources, and adoption assistance in the greater Houston area.
+Visit us on the internet at www.bunnybuddies.org or contact us at adopt@bunnybuddies.org.

-We can give rescued bunnies love, exercise and fresh food, But we need YOU to give them a home!!
+We can give rescued bunnies love, exercise, and fresh food,

+But we need YOU to give them a forever home!!